TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Experiment

 \section{Experiment}

-Our method is evaluated on two prominent MVS datasets, the ETH3D high-resolution multi-view stereo benchmark ~\cite{ETH3D} and the Strecha dataset~\cite{strecha}.
-Both the ETH3D benchmark and the Strecha dataset are categorized into datasets with unstructured viewpoints.
+Our method is evaluated on three prominent MVS datasets, the ETH3D high-resolution multi-view stereo benchmark ~\cite{ETH3D}, the Tanks \& Temples dataset (TNT) and the Strecha dataset~\cite{strecha}.
+The above-mentioned datasets are all categorized into datasets with unstructured viewpoints.
 We initially conducted a qualitative and quantitative evaluation of our point cloud results against various baselines.
-To validate our design choices, we subsequently presented a series of ablation studies on depth maps.
-The experimental results demonstrate that our approach not only significantly outperforms most traditional and learning-based methods but also exhibits competitive performance compared with most state-of-the-art methods.
+Moreover, we conducted separate ablation studies for each proposed component and key hyperparameters to demonstrate the effectiveness of each module and the rationale behind our parameter selections.
+The experimental results demonstrate that our approach not only significantly outperforms both traditional and learning-based methods but also exhibits strong generalization capability.